-The affirmative vote of the holders of a majority of the shares having voting power present in person or represented by proxy at the Annual Meeting (assuming a quorum is present) is required for approval of the proposed amendment to the Purchase Plan.
-Consequently, broker non-votes will have no impact on the approval of the proposed amendment to the Purchase Plan, but abstentions will act as a vote against approval of the proposed amendment.
+The affirmative vote of the holders of a majority of the shares having voting power present in person or represented by proxy at the Annual Meeting (assuming a quorum is present) is required for approval of the ratification of the resolution appointing BDO Seidman, LLP, as independent registered public accountants for the fiscal year 2005.
+Consequently, broker non-votes will have no impact on the approval of ratification of the resolution, but abstentions will act as a vote against approval of the ratification of the resolution.
 Unless otherwise specified, the proxies solicited hereby will be voted in favor of the above proposal.
-In the event that the proposed amendment to the Purchase Plan is not approved by the stockholders at the Annual Meeting, the Purchase Plan (except for the proposed amendment) will remain in full force and effect.
+If the appointment is not ratified by a majority of the votes cast, the adverse vote will be considered as an indication to the Audit Committee that it should consider selecting other independent registered public accountants for the following fiscal year.
+Even if the selection is ratified, the Audit Committee, in its discretion, may select a new independent registered public accountant at any time during the year if it feels that such a change would be in the best interest of the Company.

-THE BOARD RECOMMENDS EACH STOCKHOLDER VOTE "FOR" THE PROPOSED AMENDMENT TO THE PURCHASE PLAN.
-SHARES OF COMMON STOCK REPRESENTED BY EXECUTED BUT UNMARKED PROXIES WILL BE VOTED "FOR" SUCH AMENDMENT.
+THE BOARD RECOMMENDS EACH STOCKHOLDER VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF BDO SEIDMAN, LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTANTS TO AUDIT THE COMPANY'S FINANCIAL STATEMENTS AND MANAGEMENT'S ASSESSMENT OF INTERNAL CONTROLS OVER FINANCIAL REPORTING FOR THE FISCAL YEAR 2005.
+SHARES OF COMMON STOCK REPRESENTED BY EXECUTED BUT UNMARKED PROXIES WILL BE VOTED FOR SUCH RATIFICATION.